Wait 30secs. Movie still not playing? Click the "Can't Watch?" tab.

 Click this first

-A new tab will open and you'll be prompted to complete a basic security check like a captcha test.
+A new tab will open and a basic security check like a captcha will be performed.
+After completing the check, close that page and return here.

-After completing the above Click here to watch the movie
+If it still doesn't play, Click here to watch the movie

-The movie should now either start playing within your browser or begin downloading to your device.
+The movie should now start playing in a new tab of your browser or begin downloading to your device.

 IMPORTANT: Please make sure that the newly opened tab is not an ad popup asking you to download some software or whatever.
 Close any such popups and don't download any software - those are ads.
-Nothing is needed to be done by you other than to complete the security check.
-It's usually a captcha test or simply involves checking a box.
+Nothing is needed to be done by you other than to complete the security check which is often automated.

-This is a workaround method but has the minor disadvantage that English-language movies with optional subtitles in the normal player will not include subs here.
+This last option has the minor disadvantage that English-language movies with optional subtitles in the movie player will not include these subs.

 AKA: Ein Leben Lang Kurze Hosen Tragen